-If you have been accused of retail theft in Pennsylvania, you may be wondering what to do.
+You may need to figure out what to do if the police charge you with retail theft in Pennsylvania.
+Unfortunately, if a judge finds you guilty of shoplifting, you may face fines, court costs, and jail time.
 As an experienced Pennsylvania retail theft lawyer, I will discuss the penalties for this crime and how to successfully fight a retail theft case.
-If you are found guilty, you may face fines and jail time.
-However, there are often programs available to first-time offenders that can ensure you avoid a permanent criminal record.
+Furthermore, many programs are available to first-time offenders to help them avoid a permanent criminal record.

 What Should you do if the Police Charge you with Shoplifting in PA?

-It would be best to speak to an experienced PA retail theft attorney as soon as possible.
-I have over a decade of experience providing skilled and aggressive representation to individuals charged with retail theft in Bucks County, Montgomery County, Delaware County, Chester County, and the surrounding Pennsylvania Counties.
+You should speak to an experienced PA retail theft attorney as soon as possible.
+We can set up a consultation, make arrangements to interview witnesses, and take steps to preserve evidence.
+Also, I have over a decade of experience providing skilled and aggressive representation to individuals charged with retail theft in Bucks County, Montgomery County, Delaware County, Chester County, and surrounding Pennsylvania Counties.

-I can help explain the charges against you, investigate your case, discuss your legal options, and prepare you for your upcoming court appearance.
-Contact me at (215) 752-5282 for a free initial consultation or fill out the confidential contact form for an immediate response.
+Contact me at (215) 752-5282 for a free initial consultation, or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.

 How to Beat a Retail Theft Case in PA

 I will thoroughly examine and investigate the facts of your case to identify any available defenses to contest the charges in court.
-Common defenses for retail theft charges may include any of the following:
+The most common legal defenses to retail theft charges may include any of the following:

 - Mistaken identity